Second bounded cohomology of groups acting on $1$-manifolds and applications to spectrum problems: The criterion

-\begin{proof}[Proof of Corollary \ref{cor:embedding}] It follows immediately from the definitions that a group $G$ that is either a chain group, or a group that admits a coherent actions, is an extension $1\to H\to G\to K\to 1$, where: \begin{enumerate} \item $H$ is conjugate to a group of boundedly supported homeomorphisms of the real line without a global fixed point. \item $K$ is amenable.
-(In the case of chain groups, $K=\mathbf{Z}^2$, and in the case of coherent actions it is solvable.) \end{enumerate} It follows from an application of Proposition \ref{prop:locc} and Theorem \ref{thm:main} that $\HH^2_b(G)=0$. \end{proof}
+It follows immediately from the definitions that a group $G$ that is either a chain group, or a group that admits a coherent action on the real line, is an extension $1\to H\to G\to K\to 1$, where: \begin{enumerate} \item $H$ is conjugate to a group of boundedly supported homeomorphisms of the real line with no global fixpoint. \item $K$ is amenable.
+(In the case of chain groups, $K=\mathbf{Z}^2$, and in the case of coherent actions it is solvable.) \end{enumerate} It follows from an application of Proposition \ref{prop:locc} and Corollary \ref{cor:main} that $\HH^2_b(G)=0$. \end{proof}

-\begin{proof}[Proof of Corollary \ref{Corollary:WitteMorris}] Let $G$ be a countable left orderable group.
-Then $G$ can be embedded inside a finitely generated left orderable group (see \cite{chain} and \cite{embedding} for different proofs).
-So we may assume that $G$ is finitely generated.
-Realize $G$ as group of homeomorphisms of the real line supported on $[0, 1]$.
-Let $H$ be the group generated by $G$ and the realization of $F$ acting on the real line.
-Note that $H$ is finitely generated.
-Then the germ homomorphism $H \to \mathbf{Z}^2$ is surjective with kernel $H_1 := \langle F', G \rangle$.
-Since $F'$ acts without global fixpoints, and both $F'$ and $G$ are boundedly supported, $H_1$ satisfies the hypotheses of Proposition \ref{prop:locc}, and so we conclude from Theorem \ref{thm:main} that $\HH^2_b(H) = 0$.
-Another proof of this follows from combining Corollary \ref{cor:embedding} with the fact that any countable left orderable group embeds in a chain group (see \cite{chain}).

-Now let $G$ be one of the continuum many finitely generated left orderable simple groups constructed in \cite{grho}.
-In particular $G$ is not locally indicable.
-Since subgroups of locally indicable groups must be locally indicable, the group $H$ obtained in the previous paragraph satisfies the second statement of the corollary. \end{proof}